 Another factor was the nuances of the vascular surgery business.
 While referrals are an important income stream, many patients opt in for health maintenance or cosmetic reasons.
 This means that a traditional office building would not work.
 Dr. M needed a retail space where fee-for-service patients could easily find his office, park, and move in and out.

 3) Our Approach

-Dr. M decided to move forward with two properties — one was in an amazing location demographics-wise but was not second generation medical space and one was in a less ideal location but was a second generation medical space, the type of office he initially wanted.
+Dr. M decided to move forward with two properties — one was in an amazing location demographics-wise but was not a second-generation medical space and one was in a less ideal location but was a second-generation medical space, the type of office he initially wanted.
 PRG drafted two LOIs and within 24 hours had them to the landlord.

 4) Road Blocks

 However, the chosen location was not permitted for medical practice, so Dr. M’s agent worked with the municipality to get a change-of-use permit for a medical practice in a retail setting.
 The PRG agent navigated different personalities in different municipal departments and worked with the city to be above board through the whole process and get the permit within city regulations.